 - Spark new questions, seed the development of new approaches and advance our understanding of regulatory network biology on multiple levels of organization.

-The half-day workshop on May 28th will feature four invited speakers, two contributed talks and a small number of posters (please see our preliminary Program).
+The half-day workshop on May 28th will feature four invited speakers, three contributed talks and a small number of posters (please see our preliminary Program).

 - Anne-Ruxandra Carvunis, University of Pittsburg School of Medicine